aberman102/StockX/README.md

 ### The Model

 I started by creating a training and testing set with a train-test split method.
 Next, I tested multiple models and used the accuracy and f1 metric's in addition to comparing false positive rates to judge the abilities of our model.
 The models I tested were Logistic Regression, Decision Tree, Random Forest , Voting Classifier, and an XG-Boost.
 To solve for class imbalance I generally set the class hyperparameter to 'balanced'.
 I found that the XG-Boost produced the best results on the test set.
-The model's accuracy score was 95.29% and an F1 score of 46.51%.
+The model's accuracy score was 95.29% and a 100%  Precision for the profitable class.

 ### Recommendations and Future of the Project